 The I-601A provisional waiver is meant to deal with one and only one ground of inadmissibility found within U.S. immigration law: the one for "unlawful presence." (“Inadmissibility” means a barrier to receiving a visa or green card.)

-This ground says that an applicant who has, after the age of 18, accrued unlawful presence in the U.S. of 180 days or more, but less than 365 days, and who then leaves voluntarily, is barred from returning to the U.S. for three years; while applicants who have accrued unlawful presence of 365 days or more and then left the U.S. voluntarily are barred from returning for ten years.
+This bar says that an applicant who has, after the age of 18, accrued unlawful presence in the United States of 180 days or more but less than 365 days, and who then leaves voluntarily, is barred from returning to the U.S. for 3 years; while applicants who have accrued unlawful presence of 365 days or more and then left the U.S. voluntarily are barred from returning for 10 years.
 (See Section 212 of the Immigration and Nationality Act (I.N.A.).)

-Realize, however, that green card applicants can be found inadmissible for a variety of other reasons, such as commission of certain crimes or fraud, violating U.S. immigration laws, having communicable health problems; appearing likely to become public charges (needing government assistance); and so on.
+Realize, however, that green card applicants can be found inadmissible for numerous other reasons, such as commission of certain crimes or fraud, violating U.S. immigration laws, having communicable health problems; appearing likely to become public charges (needing government assistance); and so on.

 The provisional waiver cannot be used to deal with any of these, and you cannot get a provisional waiver if you are inadmissible on some basis other than unlawful presence.
-You will instead need to seek a traditional waiver (on Form I-601), and attend your consular interview before applying or getting an answer to your waiver request.
+You will instead need to seek a traditional waiver (on Form I-601) if one is available for the relevant ground of inadmissibility, and attend your consular interview before applying or getting an answer to your waiver request.
 See Who Can't Get Into The United States? for an overview of the various grounds of inadmissibility.

-Before the provisional waiver option became available, the only procedural choice for visa applicants who had accrued too much unlawful presence in the U.S. was to await their interview at the U.S. consulate, leave the U.S. and attend the interview, be officially found inadmissible by a U.S. consular officer, apply to USCIS for the waiver (using Form I-601), and then wait for an answer.
+Again, before the provisional waiver option became available, the only procedural choice for visa applicants who had accrued too much unlawful presence in the U.S. was to await their interview at the U.S. consulate in their country of nationality, leave the U.S. and attend the interview, be officially found inadmissible by a U.S. consular officer, apply to USCIS for the waiver (using Form I-601), and then wait for an answer.
+(A consular interview is still the only choice for people who are already overseas or who have more than one ground of inadmissibility to deal with.)

-And, if the waiver is ultimately denied, the applicant has to wait out the required three or ten years before returning to the U.S. on any form of visa or green card.
+And, if the waiver is ultimately denied, the applicant has to wait out the required 3 or 10 years overseas, before returning to the U.S. on any form of visa or green card.

 After the initial family-based petition or self-petition (on Form I-130 or I-360) has been submitted to and approved by USCIS, the immigrating applicant will receive information from the National Visa Center (NVC) about the next steps and required processing fees.
 At that point, the applicant will need to advise the NVC of plans to submit a provisional waiver request to USCIS.

-The applicant then submits the provisional waiver application to USCIS on Form I-601A, with accompanying documents and fee ($630 plus $85 for biometric services if under 79 years old; early 2023 figures).
+The applicant then submits the provisional waiver application to USCIS on Form I-601A, with accompanying documents and fee ($795, which includes biometric services; 2026 figure).

 USCIS will advise the National Visa Center (NVC) once it approves the provisional waiver application.
 The case then moves forward, and the applicant can leave the United States for the consular interview knowing that (if all else is in order) there’s a good chance of being approved for the immigrant visa and green card.